 A PEP mask is a hand-held device which supports airway clearance for children and adults.
 This leaflet explains how a PEP mask works and how to use one.

 Please note: The video link in this leaflet is no longer available and we have no suitable alternative.
 We apologise for the inconvenience.

-This factsheet contains information about inhaled treatments for people with CF and covers different types of nebulisers and inhalers, types of medication that can be inhaled, and how to look after your nebuliser.
+This factsheet contains information about inhaled therapies for people with CF. It covers different types of nebulisers and inhalers, types of medication that can be inhaled, and how to look after your nebuliser.